Electro (Marvel Comics): Max Dillon

 Electro is later hired by J. Jonah Jameson to defeat Spider-Man on national television.
 He encounters Daredevil again in San Francisco, at which time he temporarily dons a modified costume.
-He then takes control of a Protarian android seeking the destruction of Omega.
-Electro then teams with Blizzard against Spider-Man and Daredevil.
-Electro then attempts to aid a band of criminals escaping the Defenders.
 Electro later joins the Frightful Four.
 As part of the Frightful Four, he uses Spider-Man as bait to trap the Fantastic Four.
 Subsequently, he battles the Falcon but is defeated, partly because he does not consider the Falcon to be a serious threat.
-Electro later learns that he can electro-statically disrupt Spider-Man's wall-crawling ability.
 Chameleon and Hammerhead then send the Shocker to try to recruit Electro into their organization.
 Instead, he later accepts Doctor Octopus' invitation to rejoin the Sinister Six, and battles Spider-Man.

 Electro fights Spider-Man countless times, either on his own or as part of a group such as the Sinister Six.
 He also fights such other heroes as Daredevil, the Fantastic Four, and the New Avengers.
 Despite his immense power, he almost always is defeated, usually as a result of his foes outsmarting him or taking advantage of his weakness to water while charged.
 As a result of his frequent and often embarrassing defeats, Electro tries to take over New York City's power supply in an attempt at glory and respect.
 Spider-Man thwarts this plan, however, and convinces Electro to quit his criminal career.
 When Kaine (Spider-Man's clone) starts killing enemies of Spider-Man, Electro begins to fear for his life and temporarily joins Hobgoblin's Sinister Seven, which were formed to combat Kaine.
 This group is quickly disbanded, and following Kaine's subsequent disappearance, Electro returns to retirement.

 This changes when the Rose agrees to fund an experimental technique that can amplify Electro's abilities, in exchange for Electro's services as an enforcer.
 Seeing this as a chance to rise above the string of failures that made up so much of his life, Electro undergoes the procedure.
 After paying off his debt to the Rose by defeating several members of The True Believers (an offshoot of the ninja sect called the Hand), a group of ninja assassins who was interfering in the Rose's operations, Electro attempts to demonstrate his newly amplified powers to the world, once again attempting to take control of New York City's power supply.
 Wearing an insulated suit, Spider-Man stops him.
 Electro, in an effort to make a final grand gesture, throws himself into the Hudson River while his body is highly charged, seemingly killing himself in an explosion.